isabella232/adobeio-codelabs-howto/lessons/lesson1.md

-## Lesson 1: Initializing the codelab repository
+## Initializing the codelab repository

 To initialize a codelab repository, you should use the lab template at https://github.com/AdobeDocs/adobeio-codelabs-template.